opendocx/yatte/README.md

 {[endlist]}
 ```

-As with _if_ fields, the _list_ field contains an expression – "Beneficiaries" in the example above.
+As with _if_ fields, the _list_ field contains an expression – "beneficiaries" in the example above.
 However, for _list_ fields, this expression is expected to evaluate to a list of items.
 (Specifically, in JavaScript parlance, it must evaluate to any _iterable_ – often, but not necessarily, an array.)
 When this expression is evaluated, the resulting list of values is kept in temporary memory and is used to determine both how many repetitions of the template content are necessary, and then for each repetition, that item in the array (or iterable) serves as the data context for all expressions evaluated until the _endlist_ field is reached.

 Usage
 -----